Sairamakula1999/Wallace_Sklansky/README.md

 Fig 4. half adder
 </p>

-Instead of using ripple carry adder Sklansky adder is used to reduce propagation delay and  and improve speed of circuit at the final stage.
+Instead of using ripple carry adder Sklansky adder is used to reduce propagation delay and  and improve speed of circuit at the final stage and based on even or odd stage, grey and black cell used may vary.
 <p align="center" >
 <img src="images/sk.png" width =400 height= 400>
 </p>